Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 - The player interprets that feedback and acts again.

 From a game QA and accessibility testing perspective, this is critical.
+Accessibility testing is not just about whether systems function, but whether players can actually participate in that interaction.

 Instead of asking “Does this feature technically work?”
 I now ask “Can players actually access this interaction loop?”

-Key Accessibility Testing Takeaways
+Key Takeaways from Game Accessibility Testing

 1. Access Comes Before Challenge